nanoporetech/medaka/docs/installation.rst

 .. warning::

+    It is crucially important to specify the correct model, ``-m`` in the above, according to the basecaller used.
+Allowed values can be found by running ``medaka tools list\_models``.

+    For guppy v3.0.3 models are named similarly to their basecalling counterparts with a "fast" and "high accuracy" model, for example ``r941_min_fast`` and ``r941_min_high``.
+The medaka models are equal in speed regardless of basecaller speed/accuracy.

-   It is crucially important to specify the correct model, `-m` in the above, according to the basecaller used.
-Allowed values can be found by running `medaka consensus --help`.
-The default model is appropriate for basecallers using the transducer algorithm (Albacore or Guppy<2.1.3).
-For Guppy versions >=2.1.3 where the flip-flop algorithm has been used, users should select the highest numbered model equal to or less than the Guppy version used for basecalling.
+    For guppy versions >=2.1.3 where the flip-flop algorithm has been used, users should select the highest numbered model equal to or less than the guppy version used for basecalling.
+There are two models here: ``r941_flip213`` and ``r941_flip235``

+    A final model ``r941_trans`` is available where a basecaller with the transducer algorithm has been used (Albacore or Guppy<2.1.3).

 Origin of the draft sequence